 Claimed mileage of up to 19.98kpl

 With the same 1.0-litre turbo-petrol engine as the Kushaq but higher claimed mileage figures of 19.98kpl with a manual transmission and 19.54kpl with an automatic gearbox, the Volkswagen Taigun is the most fuel-efficient turbo-petrol midsize SUV in India.
-As with the weight difference between their 1.5-litre versions, the Taigun’s 1.0-litre TSI variants are up to 17kg lighter than the Kushaq with the same powertrain, which explains the higher ARAI-rated mileage.
+Like the 1.5-litre variants, the Taigun’s 1.0-litre TSI version, too, is lighter than the Kushaq with the same powertrain, which explains the higher ARAI-rated mileage.
+However, the gap here is much larger at 17kg.

 Volkswagen Taigun ARAI mileage for 1.0-litre turbo-petrol engine | |